-Writing well-crafted copy that engages, informs, influences, persuades and motivates such a wide range of people is challenging, particularly when touchpoints are often limited.
-Therefore, public sector copywriting has to be effective from the very first word, articulate information clearly and concisely and get across the benefits of any initiatives or services without losing the key messaging.
+Public sector copywriting has to be effective from the very first word, articulate information clearly and concisely and get across the benefits of any initiatives or services.
 To succeed, you need to gain a good understanding of the environment you’re working in, succinctly interpret the information and the objective of the communication, and understand the audience you’re communicating with and any pre-existing viewpoints they may have.
 Remember, decisions are made on intuition and emotions as often as they are on considered thought.
 So, it’s essential that you consider what the audience wants to hear and what their decision-making process might be.
 In preparation for a negative response, if possible, balance negative news with positive messaging or a compassionate tone of voice.
 And avoid jargon and sector-specific acronyms at all times.
 In all communications, make sure that you get to the point or purpose quickly, within the first sentence if possible.